Also read recent analysis by Kevin Huggard and Natan Sachs about Israel's current political situation.

 Rivlin tasked Blue and White Party Leader Benny Gantz with a mandate for forming a government.

-Gantz has 28 days to form a government, though he could return the mandate earlier.
-Should he fail, a 21-day period will follow in which any member of Knesset (MK) can attempt to garner support of a majority of MKs to receive a new mandate.
+Gantz’s 28 days to form a government end with no coalition.
+A 21-day period followed in which any member of Knesset (MK) could attempt to garner support of a majority of MKs to receive a new mandate.

-In these 21 days, anyone — including Gantz or Netanyahu — can attempt to garner support of 61 MKs to receive a mandate to form a coalition.
-At this point, if no one has succeeded, new elections will follow.
+For 21 days, anyone — including Gantz or Netanyahu — could have garnered the support of 61 MKs to receive a mandate to form a coalition.
+As no one succeeded in doing so, Israelis will go the polls for the third time in 11 months.